EventFahrplan/EventFahrplan/README.md

 ## Event data

-* The app is designed to consume event data published in a specific format as provided by [Frab][frab-website], [Pretalx][pretalx-website] or [Wafer][wafer-website].
+* The app is designed to consume event data published in a [specific format][frab-schedule-xml-spec] as provided by [Frab][frab-website], [Pretalx][pretalx-website] or [Wafer][wafer-website].
 The file format produced by the predecessor software, [Pentabarf][pentabarf-github], cannot be consumed out of the box.